 Ganglion cysts are very common lumps within the hand and wrist that occur adjacent to joints or tendons.
-The most common locations are the top of the wrist (see Figure 1 in the slides below), the palm side of the wrist, the base of the finger on the palm side, and the top of the end joint of the finger (see Figure 2).
+The most common locations are the top of the wrist (see Figure 1), the palm side of the wrist, the base of the finger on the palm side, and the top of the end joint of the finger (see Figure 2).
 The ganglion cyst often resembles a water balloon on a stalk (see Figure 3), and is filled with clear fluid or gel.

 Signs & Symptoms

 The diagnosis is usually based on the location of the lump and its appearance.
 They are usually oval or round and may be soft or very firm.
 Cysts at the base of the finger on the palm side are typically very firm, pea sized nodules that are tender to applied pressure, such as when gripping.
 Light will often pass through these lumps, (trans-illumination) and this can assist in the diagnosis.
 Your physician may request x rays in order to look for evidence of problems in adjacent joints.
 Cysts at the far joint of the finger frequently have an arthritic bone spur associated with them, the overlaying skin may become thin, and there may be a lengthwise groove in the fingernail just beyond the cyst.